 - a.
+Provide fixtures that comply with the requirements of our Energy Savings Performance Contract (ESPC). - b.
 Fluorescent fixtures are generally preferred.
 Use of the more efficient H.I.D. fixtures is encouraged only where practical indoors.
-Incandescent lighting may be used only for special effect architectural lighting or for limited dimming applications. - b.
+Incandescent lighting may be used only for special effect architectural lighting or for limited dimming applications. - c.
 Fluorescent fixtures of the static recessed type shall be used for most hung ceiling applications.
 They shall be 2' x 4', 1' x 4', or 2' x 2' based on ceiling grid, size of room or area, and architectural arrangement.
 Generally lenses shall be plastic injection molded prismatic type of 100% virgin acrylic.
 In areas requiring low brightness, numerous CRT's, or similar equipment, parabolic type louvered fixtures shall be used.
 Commercial fluorescent fixtures shall be used where applicable for surface or stem mounted fixture shall be metal with hinged shielding lens of 100% virgin acrylic prismatic type.
-Industrial type fluorescent fixtures with reflector but no lens shall be used in Mechanical Equipment Rooms, Storage and Receiving areas, and similar spaces. - c.
-Fluorescent ballasts shall be electronic type with following features: - High frequency solid state electronic - High power factor (90% or higher) - Class P thermally protected - Have a harmonic distortion of less than 15% and comply with all current ANSI standards - Super quiet operating sound level of 2 dB above a 16 dB ambient - Meet FCC requirements governing electromagnetic and radio frequency interference - Comply with all applicable State & Federal ballast efficiency standards - Listed & Approved by U. L.
+Industrial type fluorescent fixtures with bulb protection shall be used in Mechanical Equipment Rooms, Storage and Receiving areas and similar spaces. - d.
+Fluorescent ballasts shall be electronic type with following features: - High frequency solid state electronic - High power factor (90% or higher) - Class P thermally protected - Have a harmonic distortion of less than 15% and comply with all current ANSI standards - Super quiet operating sound level of 2 dB above a 16 dB ambient - Meet FCC requirements governing electromagnetic and radio frequency interference - Comply with all applicable State & Federal ballast efficiency standards - Listed & Approved by U. L. - Designed for use with T8 OCTIC type (265 ma) rapid start lamps